Droplet Digital Polymerase Chain Reaction (ddPCR)

 ---|---|---|---|

-This test uses DNA extracted from tumor tissue to evaluate for the presence of KRAS (G12A, G12C, G12D, G12R, G12S, G12V, G13D, Q61K, Q61L, Q61R, Q61H, and A146T) mutations.
-A positive result indicates the presence of an activating KRAS mutation and can be a useful marker by which patients are selected for EGFR-targeted therapy.
+This test uses DNA extracted from cells shed into the peritoneum to evaluate for the presence of KRAS (G12A, G12C, G12D, G12R, G12S, G12V, G13D, Q61K, Q61L, Q61R, Q61H, and A146T) mutations.
+A positive result indicates the presence of an activating KRAS mutation and can be a useful marker to aid in the staging of pancreatic ductal adenocarcinoma.

 An interpretive report will be provided.